Where progressive theology meets traditional worship.

 Worship bulletins and offering plates will be available at the entrances/exits.

-Use of the church building during the week by members or outside groups will be welcome and may begin again on Monday May 10.
+Use of the church building during the week by members or outside groups will continue.
 Groups who meet here will be given the current CDC guidelines and updated as the guidelines change.
 We will refrain from scheduling back-to-back or overlap use of a room by different groups.
+Wearing a mask will be optional in the church building.